ttiimm/litho/README.md

 If no refresh token is available, then it'll ask the user to open the browser to begin granting access to the user's Google photos account.
-This will result in gaining a refresh token, storing it, and proceeding to start downloading.
+This will result in gaining a refresh token, storing it, and proceeding to start downloading the specified number of media items.
+The media items are fetched from latest to earliest taken.

-I'm currently working on an efficient way to synchronize the metadata about a user's photo library and use that information to back up the media.
+I'm currently working on an efficient way to synchronize the metadata stored on disk with what is stored on Google.

 ## Building it
 I will eventually publish some binaries of the application, but for now if you want to try it you